krysp-io/node-red-contrib-start/README.md

 # Pre-requisites
 -------

-The Node-RED Start requires Node-RED to be installed.
+The Node-RED Start node requires Node-RED to be installed.

 # Install
 -------